devstructure/blueprint-io/README.md

 # Blueprint I/O

-Blueprint I/O pushes and pulls blueprints to and from a remote Blueprint I/O Server.
-DevStructure provides the default Blueprint I/O Server at <https://devstructure.com> free of charge, which stores blueprints in Amazon S3.
+Blueprint I/O pushes and pulls blueprints to and from a remote Blueprint I/O Server, making it easy to share and reuse blueprints on different machines.
+DevStructure provides a free Blueprint I/O Server at <https://devstructure.com>, which stores blueprints in Amazon S3.
+Alternatively, you can supply your own backend server.

 ## Installation